Salma-Babiker/quality-of-life-canada/README.md

 ## Key Insights

 - Health-adjusted life expectancy decreased from 2019 to 2023.
-- The project analyzes Health, Prosperity, Society, Environment, and Governance.
+- The analysis compares trends across five quality-of-life dimensions.
-- The dashboard helps identify trends and changes over time.
+- The dashboard helps users explore changes and trends over time.

 ## Business Value

-This analysis helps decision-makers understand changes in quality of life and identify areas that may need attention.
+This analysis provides a clear view of changes in quality of life and helps identify areas that may require further attention.

+## Project Files

+- `final project pi_data 1.pbix` — Power BI project file
+- `Quality-of-Life-in-Canada.pptx` — Project presentation